 Below are several infographics on oil sands producers and the environment showing how these companies are part of one of the most environmentally responsible petroleum industries on the planet.Read more

-It’s no surprise they skip photos of accelerated tailings settling technology, industry investments in water innovation, in-situ operations and reclaimed oil sands sites, because those photos show environmentally progressive and responsible development that just doesn’t fit their narrative which is devoid of balance.Read more
+It’s no surprise they skip photos of accelerated tailings settling technology, investments in water innovation, minimal disturbance in-situ operations and reclaimed oil sands sites, because such photos show environmentally progressive and responsible development that just doesn’t fit their oppositional narrative, which is devoid of balance.Read more

 Did you know that 12 out of 100 companies on the Global Cleantech 100 are Canadian firms?
 Amazing, isn’t it!?
 We would say so!